mfrobinson/ProtoPHPCore/README.md

 ## Features

 - Fast and lightweight
-- Clean interfaces ready for extension
+- Clean interfaces
-- Designed with polymorphism in mind
+- Ready to use with ProtoPHP

 ## Contributing